 Uganda as a nation is also trying to prevent the spread of Coronavirus.
 With surrounding countries, like the Democratic Republic of Congo, having suffered tremendously from multiple Ebola outbreaks, this kind of prevention is not brand new.
 There is now a travel ban in Uganda, public and private transport services are shut down, and all schools and public gatherings have been cancelled.

-As of late May, there have been 281 confirmed casese of Covid-19 in Uganda, and no deaths have been reported.
-While cases seem to be concentrated in the capital city of Kampala, this doesn't mean that it hasn't spread further, because access to testing is limited.
+As of mid June, there have been 823 confirmed casese of Covid-19 in Uganda, and cases spiked in the last days of May and early June.
+As the US begins to ease restrictions as cases decrease, it is imperative we keep our eyes on Uganda and the rest of Africa, because the pandemic is threatening to spread even more violently there.
+Access to testing remains limited, especially outside the city centers.
 2 mobile testing units have been issued to Kampala, and they will be deployed to border points with high traffic.
 However, measures frequently repeated in Western countries, like social distancing and frequent handwashing, are much more challenging in some of the crowded settlements of Uganda where running water is scarce.
 Encouraging the community to fill up their jerry cans at the PFF health center's water tank and to bring water to their homes and to wash hands frequently is one of the best things we can do.

 Please continue to check in here on our web site or on our social media channels on Instagram and Facebook to stay up to date on how East Africa is responding to the Coronavirus situation, and how the Paper Fig community is managing the impact.

 Links to helpful articles on the Coronavirus in East Africa: